 16. Like shadows swallowing the light

-Meaning: Darkness overcoming hope
+Meaning: Darkness overcomes hope

 Example: Fear spreads like shadows swallowing the light.